RuifMaxx/acweb/_pages/about.md

 - *2023.01* The Third Prize of National Graduate Mathematics Modeling Competition.
 - *2022.12* Excellent student of Beijing Institute of Technology.
 - *2022.12* The First Prize Scholarship of Beijing Institute of Technology.
+- *2022.06* The Third Prize of MathorCup Mathematics Modeling Competition.
-- *2022.03* The Second Prize of National Graduate Mathematics Modeling Competition.
+- *2022.03* The Second Prize of MathorCup Mathematics Modeling Competition.
 - *2021.12* The First Prize Scholarship of Beijing Institute of Technology.
-- *2021.12* The Second Prize of National Graduate Mathematics Modeling Competition.
+- *2021.11* The Second Prize of National Graduate Mathematics Modeling Competition.
 - *2018.11* The Second Prize Scholarship of Shandong University.
 (Top 8%)

 # 📖 Educations